NHSDigital/im1-pfs-auth/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Changes meet the acceptance criteria of the Jira ticket
 - [ ] Code is able to be merged (no conflicts and adheres to coding standards)
 - [ ] Sufficient test evidence is provided (manual and/or automated)

+---

+## Sensitive Information Declaration

+To ensure the utmost confidentiality and protect your and others privacy, we kindly ask you to NOT including [PII (Personal Identifiable Information) / PID (Personal Identifiable Data)](https://digital.nhs.uk/data-and-information/keeping-data-safe-and-benefitting-the-public) or any other sensitive data in this PR (Pull Request) and the codebase changes.
+We will remove any PR that do contain any sensitive information.
+We really appreciate your cooperation in this matter.

+- [ ] I confirm that neither PII/PID nor sensitive data are included in this PR and the codebase changes.